Outdoor LED lights

 Security LED lights

-Remember that illuminating a part of your house to ward off burglars is not necessarily effective.
+Of course you might ask yourself whether security lights really do deter burglars (or racoons for that matter).
 You are providing more light for the burglar to work with; and most people will not notice movement in a lit area as much as they might notice a flashlight moving around an unlit area.
 The main advantage of security LED lights is that you can find your way safely around without stumbling on or crashing into something.
-I find the motion-sensor floodlight on the back of my house is useful for night-time trips to the compost heap, but I don't think it would do a thing to deter a burglar!
+I find the motion-sensor floodlight on the back of my house is useful for night-time trips to the compost heap, but I don’t think it would do a thing to deter a burglar!

 Safety and utility lights

 LED rope lights are a good way to light up an outdoor area so that it is bright enough for a social setting.
-You can string LED rope lights up along fences, attach them to house walls, or line a pathway with them.
-They can easily be connected to the grid (just plug 'em in) and you can buy lengths anywhere from 8 feet to 150 foot reels.
+You can line the top of a fence or the side of a railing with LED rope lights to provide safety or mood lighting, or run them along either side of a path so people don’t wander into your tulips on late night strolls.
+They can easily be connected to the grid (just plug ’em in) and you can buy lengths anywhere from 10 feet to 500 foot reels!

 Even a 150 foot reel, with LED lights spaced one per inch, for a total of 1800 lights, consumes as little as 120 watts of electricity.
 That can light up an entire large patio deck beautifully for less than you'd use on a 150-watt incandescent floodlight.